 Otherwise (the frame is a dependent frame), NumSamplesPerChannelInFrame is set equal to df_num_samples_per_channel_in_frame_minus1 plus 1.

-Define the variable NumSamplesPrevSeqs[ i ] for a channel group i as the number of samples in the frame sequences in the coded waveform sequence for channel group i that are in frame sequences that precede a particular independent frame in the coded waveform sequence.
+Define the variable NumSamplesPrevSeqs[ i ] for a channel group i as the number of samples in the frame sequences in the coded waveform sequence (CWS) for channel group i that are in frame sequences that precede a particular independent frame in the CWS.

 To enforce time-ordered sequencing of data in channel groups that have different sampling rates, we propose the following constraint:

-It is a requirement of bitstream conformance that for any frame sequence of a channel group i that has a different sampling rate si than another channel group j with sampling rate sj, if NumSamplesPrevSeqs[ i ] ÷ si is less than if NumSamplesPrevSeqs[ j ] ÷ sj, then all frames of the next frame sequence in channel group i shall precede the the frames of the next frame sequence in channel group j.
+It is a requirement of bitstream conformance that for any frame sequence of a channel group i that has a different sampling rate si than another channel group j with sampling rate sj, if NumSamplesPrevSeqs[ i ] ÷ si is less than NumSamplesPrevSeqs[ j ] ÷ sj, then all frames of the next frame sequence in channel group i shall precede the the frames of the next frame sequence in channel group j.

-This constraint could potentially be imposed on all channel groups, regardless of whether their sampling rates are the same or different.
-However, we suggest establishing a somewhat looser constraint when the channel groups have the same sampling rate.
+This constraint could potentially be imposed on all channel groups, regardless of whether their sampling rates are the same or different, but issues can arise relating to frame sequences of differing length, and there should be some constraint on the maximum length of frame sequences, since a decoder would ordinarily store each entire decoded frame sequence.
+We suggest establishing a somewhat looser constraint when the channel groups have the same sampling rate.

-To enforce coherence of the quantity of data provided in the bitstream in the channel groups that have the same sampling rate, we propose to specify that the following validation process is applied to the frames of the channel groups in a coded waveform sequence that share the same sampling rate in bitstream order.
+To enforce coherence of the quantity of data provided in the bitstream in the channel groups that have the same sampling rate, we propose to specify that the following validation process is applied in bitstream order, in which the terms “frame” and “frame sequence” refer only to the frames and frame sequences of the channel groups in a CWS that share the same sampling rate s.

-prevCG is set equal to the channel group identifier of the first frame in the coded waveform sequence, and the current frame is set to be the first frame in the coded waveform sequence.
+prevCG is set equal to the channel group identifier of the first frame in the CWS, and the current frame is set to be the first frame in the CWS.

 The value of SeenBefore[ prevCG ] is set equal to TRUE, the value of SeenBefore[ cg ] is set equal to FALSE for all values of cg that are not equal to prevCG, and MaxCgLength and TotalCgLength are set equal to 0.